-A brownfields is a property whose expansion, redevelopment, or reuse is complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.
+A brownfield is a property whose expansion, redevelopment, or reuse is complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.

 Cleaning up and reinvesting in brownfields properties yield many benefits to a community.
-These range from increasing the local tax base, property redevelopment, and job growth to taking development pressures off of open land, as well as improving and protecting the environment and people's health.
+These range from increasing the local tax base, property redevelopment, and job growth to taking development pressures off of open land, and most importantly improving and protecting the environment and people's health.

 Through grants received from the U.S. Environmental Protection Agency, the City of Portland is able to cover the cost of site assessments and provide financial assistance in the form of low interest loans and grants to assist those needing to clean up contaminated sites within the boundaries of Portland.